dalimeeting/dalimeeting.github.io/_posts/2017-04-20-fairness-and-privacy.md

   start: "10:15"
   end: "11:00"
   abstract: "We propose a decentralized protocol for a large set of users to privately compute averages over their joint data, which can be used to learn more complex machine learning models.
 Our protocol can find a solution of arbitrary accuracy, does not rely on a trusted third party and preserves the privacy of users throughout the execution in both the honest-but-curious and malicious adversary models.
 Furthermore, we design a verification procedure which offers protection against malicious users joining the service with the goal of manipulating the outcome of the algorithm."
-- title: “Data mining approaches for discrimination discovery”
+- title: Data mining approaches for discrimination discovery
   author:
   - given: Sara
     family: Haijan